buildfirst/buildfirst/ch07/04_item-editing/README.md

 open app.html
 ```

 This time around, I've built upon [**ch07e03** Creating Items][6].
 In this case, I've included the ability to edit existing shopping list items.
+In this example, I've upgraded our view.
+Rather than have a single view do everything, here we have three views.

+- One view is in charge of the _Add Groceries_ part
+- One view is in charge of adding and removing items from the list
+- One view is in charge of individual items in the list

+This separation is what enables us to develop increasingly complex web applications, while keeping the code concise and manageable.

 ![backbone-edit.png][7]